HOW MUCH DOES IT COST TO START KITESURFING?

 Due to the nature of the sport, it’s mandatory to have lessons.

-Based in a fun process, our instructors will guide you through all the safety procedures and will get you flying the kite in no time!
-Why not start by joining our JUST TRY IT course?
-Starting at $145usd this 2hrs experience it’s the ideal way to initiate you in this amazing sport.
+Based in a fun process, our IKO Certified instructors will guide you through all the safety procedures and will get you flying the kite in no time!
+Why not start by joining our JUST TRY IT beginner course?
+Starting at $190usd (single lesson $240 for double lesson) this 2-hour experience is the ideal way to introduce you to this thrilling sport.

 You could attempt kitesurfing by yourself, but you may not live to tell about it!
 In the initial stages it is critical that you receive proper instruction.
 Kitesurfing safety is key, and our certified instructors will teach you how to gradually control your kite.
 You’ll start with smaller kites on land and progress surfing and boarding in the water.
 It does not take long to learn, and once you’ve got the basics, you can progress at your own speed.